Watts Water Technologies, Inc. research snapshot

 Bearish case

-More likely if construction demand weakens, Europe softens further, tariffs or integration costs pressure margins, organic growth slows toward 2%, or the multiple falls toward 20x earnings.
+More likely if construction demand weakens, Europe softens further, the Middle East conflict or tariffs pressure costs, organic growth slows toward 2% or lower, or the multiple falls toward 20x earnings.

 WTS AI technical analysis